Connecting with your Schoolyard Habitat

 Take your knowledge of the schoolyard habitat from the Fall FUN lessons deeper with four more fun, hands-on lessons!
 The program binder has complete, detailed lessons with step by step instructions, as well as background information and additional resources to prepare any educator for a successful outdoor program.
 All materials for each activity are included for up to 30 students.
 Lessons are all stand-alone so they can be done in any order, whether you have done the four previous lessons or not!

 Bird Nests - Ever wonder how birds build their nests?
-By attempting to build their own nests out of natural materials, students gain a deeper appreciation for the engineering skills of nest-building birds.
-The students then test their nests by attempting to camouflage them in the habitat to let their partner attempt to find them!
+By attempting to build their own nests out of natural materials, students gain a deeper appreciation for the engineering skills of nest-building birds by becoming engineers themselves.
+Students must test their engineered bird nest models by camouflaging them in the habitat.

 Litter Critters - Decomposers are our friends!
 Think about it.
 Without them, we would be drowning in natural litter!
 Explore the world of millipedes, roly polys, snails, and more by really looking into what lives in the leaf piles that naturally accumulate under trees and bushes.
 Scientific sketching with the help of field guides allow students to identify the different critters that live in dark, damp habitats.